SurveyMonkey/public_api_docs/includes/_overview.md

 ##Pagination

-When requesting list resources, you can set the size of a page by using `per_page=#` and indicate whcih page to return with `page=#`.
+When requesting list resources, you can set the size of a page by using `per_page=#` and indicate which page to return with `page=#`.
 So a request to `https://api.surveymonkey.net/v3/surveys?api_key=api_key&page=2&per_page=5` will return the second page of five surveys.

-Any request to a list resource returns the following pagination fields:
+Any request to a list resource returns the following pagination fields, if available:

 |Name|Description|Type|
 |----|-----------|----|